Organized packing for travel (including my 4 must-have essentials)

 These days, suitcases come in a variety of different colours, shapes, sizes, and textures.
 The brand, style, and size of the suitcase is entirely a matter of individual preference.
 My recommendation is to invest in a good quality carry-on suitcase.
 I almost always only use my carry-on suitcase, since I’m too nervous to rely on my luggage to arrive when I do.
 Plus it saves so much time.

 Always be sure, though, to check with your airline before you travel to find the up-to-date travel luggage requirements.
 Some airlines, especially low-cost ones, limit the size and weight of carry-ons, meaning your ideal bag might not fit.
 This research will really help save you allot of time during your travels. the lower budget European airlines especially don’t fit the ones that most North American ones allow.
-Plus 22lbs is the limit for most and if you check in with an agent they are weigh your carry-on so be prepared for this too.
+Plus, 22 pounds is the limit for most, and if you check in with an agent they will weigh your carry-on, so be prepared.

 · A travel wallet – with all travel items that always stay in it